New Jersey is the diner capital of the world, so which of our amazing diners is the oldest one in New Jersey?

 loading...

-Three are other diners that started around the same time, but we don’t want to turn this into a debate.
-We just want to celebrate a great diner that’s been around a really long time.
+Three are other diners who started around the same time, but we don’t want to turn this into a debate.
+We want to celebrate a great diner that’s been around a long time.

 If you want to check this historic diner out, they are located at 45 W. Madison Ave. in Dumont.